Tuugboat/WordleAnalysis/WordleAnalaysis_Writeup.md

 In order to do this, we are going to use two different sets of words to treat as our “potential guesses” for the game.
-We have a large list (8498 words) of all 5 letter words in the English language.
+We have a large list (15577 words) of almost all 5 letter words in the English language.
 This is *technically* the full breadth of possible words in Wordle, but it includes words like “aalii” (a type of bush found in Hawaii) and “ganch” (to execute via impaling) in the list.
-While these are possible, they are not particularly likely to show up.
-To account for this, we also have a list of commonly used words (5757.
+While these are possible to enter, they are not particularly likely to show up.
+To account for this, we also have a list of Wordle-allowed words (10640.
 We will use both the full short word lists to judge our results.

 This will yield a set of results for each strategy: results when our scope is *all* words and results when our scope is *likely* words.
 This